Blondie (comic strip): 75th anniversary

 In 2005, the strip celebrated its 75th anniversary with an extended story arc in which characters from other strips, including Curtis, Garfield, Beetle Bailey, and Hägar the Horrible, made appearances in Blondie.
 The strip Pearls Before Swine made fun of the fact that their cast was not invited, and decided to invite themselves.
 This cross-over promotion began July 10, 2005 and continued until September 4, 2005.

 Foreign versions

 Blondie has been translated to various languages.
 In Mexico and South America, it ran as Lorenzo y Pepita, being quite popular between the 1940s and 1980s.
 While in most countries the family name was "Parachoques", in Chile they had "Jeringuis" as a surname.
 When it ran in Spain, however, the original names were kept.
-In French-speaking countries, the strip was known as Blondinette, while Dagwood was known as Dagobert, a name which is still used in France and Belgium to refer to a kind of large-sized sandwich.
+In French-speaking countries, the strip is known as Blondinette, while Dagwood is known as Dagobert, a name which is still used in France and Belgium to refer to a kind of sandwich.